The Fab Four (tribute): Yellow Submarine movie remake

-The Fab Four on the set of the Yellow Submarine remake in 2010.
-From left to right: Ardy Sarraf (McCartney), Gavin Pring (Harrison), Rolo Sandoval (Starr), and Ron McNeil (Lennon).

 In 2010, The Fab Four were cast to do the motion-capture performance footage for director Robert Zemeckis' 3D remake of The Beatles animated film classic, Yellow Submarine.
+There, during production, they met the cast and crew of the movie.
 The movie was set to be released sometime in the summer of 2012 in time for the 2012 London Summer Olympics, but Disney canceled the project when Zemeckis' film Mars Needs Moms performed poorly in the box office and critics' reviews of Zemeckis' animations were mostly negative.